Cookie Consent

 The T&Cs are typically written on a separate page and hyperlinked throughout the company’s digital properties—website, apps, digital devices, etc.

-Within the T&Cs, companies often include a line specifying that continued usage of their website or products constitutes awareness and acceptance of their terms and conditions.
+Within the T&Cs, companies often include a line to inform users that continued usage of their product or site constitutes awareness and acceptance of their terms and conditions.

 Starbucks' T&C page is a good example.
 Notice the underlined sentence.